- Certifier :

 Overview

-When the term “Unit of Certification” is used for fishing units that are in assessment, it refers to the “Unit of Assessment” or “Unit of potential certification”.
+When the term “Unit of Certification” is used for fishing units that are in the improvement program, it refers to the “Unit of Assessment” or “Unit of potential certification”.
 Expand a status below to view the parts that form this fishery.
-To check the detailed scope, download the latest certificate or open the Assessments page to get the latest report.
-Find out more by visiting our page on Fisheries
+To check the detailed scope, open the Assessments page to get the latest report.

 Catch by Species